kzar/bitratchet-js/README.md

 Primitives are used to parse individual fields, they are functions return a primitive object based on the options passed.
 The primitive object that's returned must follow these rules:

- - It must contain a `parse` field containing a function that expects data in a ArrayBuffer and returns the parsed information.
+ - It must contain a `parse` field containing a function that expects data in a ArrayBuffer (or a function to obtain said data if dynamic) and returns the parsed information.
  - It must contain an `unparse` field containing a function that accepts the parsed information and returns an ArrayBuffer with the unparsed data.
- - The `parse` and `unparse` functions should optionally accept a second parameter to access the parent record's context, useful for dynamic primitives that behave different based on other fields.
  - It must contain a length field containing a number specifying - in bits - how large the primtive is.
 If the primitive is of a static length this should be set immediately, if the primtive is of dynamic length it should be initially set to 0 and then adjusted by the parse and unparse functions.
+ - If the primitive is dynamic and initially has a length of 0 it must be able to handle trailing data correctly itself.
+(Like the record primitive has to.)
- - If the primtive's length is not divisible by 8 it must ignore the remaining bits inside the last byte of the ArrayBuffer.
+ - If the primtive's length is not divisible by 8 it should ignore any spare bits.
  - If the primitive is created with invalid options, or used with invalid data an exception should be thrown.
 (With the - heh - exception of being given too much data, that should always be handled but the excess just ignored.)
- - If the data should be skipped for whatever reason when parsing or unparsing `undefined` should be returned by the `parse` and `unparse` functions.

 Included primitives: